Birth injuries may be life-altering: assert your child’s rights NOW!

-Act quickly: in Ohio, the statute of limitations (the deadline for filing medical malpractice claims) is one year.
+Act quickly: in Ohio, the statute of limitations is one year.

-Slater & Zurz LLP is a leading law firm in Ohio with decades of experience in handling medical malpractice cases.
-Our birth injury attorneys can provide you with top-quality legal representation with the compassion and sensitivity you deserve under these trying circumstances.
+Slater & Zurz LLP is a leading law firm in Ohio with decades of experience handling medical malpractice cases.
+Our Ohio birth injury lawyers can provide you with top-quality legal representation with the compassion and sensitivity you deserve under these trying circumstances.
 We will protect your rights using our attorneys’ proven expertise and every legal tool at our disposal.
-Call or email us to schedule a free consultation to assess and advise you of your and your baby’s rights, and answer any questions you may have.
+Call or email us to schedule a free consultation to assess and advise you of your and your baby’s rights and answer any questions you may have.

-Applying excessive pressure, especially while using forceps or a vacuum device, can cause a newborn’s bones to break, or fracture.
+Applying excessive pressure, especially while using forceps or a vacuum device, can cause a newborn’s bones to break or fracture.
 Similarly, picking up a newborn by the arms can result in a dislocated joint or a fractured limb.
-If the fracture is not treated immediately or if it does not heal properly, the child could be left with a lifelong disability.
+If the fracture is not treated immediately or does not heal properly, the child could be left with a lifelong disability.

 Spinal Cord Injuries